poeml/mirrorbrain/trunk/docs/mirrors.rst

 A mirror (in the mirror database) can be edited with the :program:`mb edit` command.

 The command will bring up an editor with the mirror's metadata.
-The :envvar:`EDITOR` environmental variable is respected, and the editor defaults to :program:`vim`.
+The :envvar:`EDITOR` and :envvar:`VISUAL` environmental variable is respected, and the editor defaults to :program:`vim`.

 For fields where a Boolean is expected, you can type the value (while editing) in the form of 0/1 instead of true/false (shorter to type).